FreeCAD

 To truly appreciate FreeCAD, one must understand the technology stack that powers it.
 It is not merely an application but a collection of libraries that can be orchestrated to solve complex geometric problems.

 FreeCAD was started in 2002 by Jürgen Riegel at DaimlerChrysler.
 The goal was to build a CAD system based on open-source libraries.
 It has survived for over two decades, slowly maturing from a hobbyist experiment to a tool capable of industrial work.
-The establishment of the FreeCAD Project Association and the recent involvement of commercial entities like Ondsel have accelerated development, leading to the highly anticipated 1.0 release that addressed critical stability issues.
+The establishment of the FreeCAD Project Association accelerated development, leading to the highly anticipated 1.0 release that addressed critical stability issues.
+The 1.1 release, launched in March 2026, brought further improvements to the UI, assembly workbench, and overall stability.

 The core of FreeCAD is written in C++ for performance, utilizing the OpenCASCADE Technology (OCCT) kernel for B-Rep geometry and Coin3D for scene graph visualization.
 However, the brilliance of its architecture is the Python wrapper.
 Virtually all C++ calls are exposed to Python.
 This split architecture means the heavy lifting is done by compiled C++, while the logic and UI can be rapidly developed in Python.
 This is why the ecosystem of workbenches has exploded—developers can build complex add-ons without recompiling the core software.